The best homemade strawberry jam that’s super easy to make and beats out store bought any day! Fresh, flavorful and so fun to make.

 - Fresh strawberries

 How to make strawberry jam

-Homemade jam is actually really easy to make and SO much better than store bought jam.
-You can also find the printable strawberry jam recipe below.
-Definitely give it a try…you will soon be hooked!
+Homemade jam is actually really easy to make and tastes SO much better than store bought jam.
+Find the printable recipe below.

-- Cut strawberries into 4 and place in a blender with the lemon juice.
+- Blend: Place strawberries in a blender with the lemon juice.
 Pulse the strawberries about 5-10 times.
-Note: You’ll want to still see little pieces of strawberries.

-- Pour strawberries into a large bowl and then stir in sugar.
+- Add sugar: Pour strawberries into a large bowl and then stir in sugar.
 Stir for about 2-3 minutes and then let sit for 15 minutes.

-- Pour mixture into the strawberries and then stir for another 2-3 minutes.
+- Stir: Pour mixture into the strawberries, stir and let rest another 2-3 minutes.

-- Next pour the homemade jam into jars (leaving about 1/2 inch from the top) and place lids on.
-Let the jars sit on the counter for 24 hours so they can set.
-Store strawberry jam recipe in the refrigerator for 3 weeks or place in the freezer for up to 1 year.
+- Jar: Next pour the homemade jam into jars (leaving about 1/2 inch from the top) and place lids on.

 - Don’t skip out on the lemon juice!
 The lemon helps set the jam and prevents the growth of bacteria.

 - Use the regular powdered fruit pectin, not instant.